tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Send the solution file to students to use as a reference.

 ### 7. Instructor Do: Data Cleaning (10 mins)

+In this activity, students will take part in a lecture and discussion about data cleaning.
+Students will learn what data cleaning is and why it is necessary, as well as common strategies for cleaning data.
+This module will be critical to students.
+Most of the data students will come across in the real world will be dirty and unusable.

 **Files:**